aiAdrian/flatland_railway_extension/README.md

   since the train length can be greater than the length of the underlaying cell.
 In the visualization, however, a train that would fit into one cell can also take up more than one cell if part of the train is in the next cell and part is still in the current one.
 Green resources are still occupied.
-They are intended to approximately simulate the time required to handle all security elements - they represents the minimal train following time.
+They are intended to approximately simulate the time required to handle all security elements - they represents the minimum headway time.

  <p align="center" width="200%">
     <img width="33%" src="https://github.com/aiAdrian/flatland_railway_extension/blob/master/images/Flatland_dynamics_visualisation_elements.png">